jovo-community/plugin-playfab/README.md

 await this.$playfab.login();
 ```

-First, `PlayFabClient.LoginWithCustomID` is called using Jovo `$user.id` as the CustomId.
-If this is the first login for the CustomId then a new player is created in PlayFab.
+First, `PlayFabServer.LoginWithServerCustomId` is called using Jovo `$user.id` as the ServerCustomId.
+If this is the first login for the ServerCustomId then a new player is created in PlayFab.
 Otherwise, the existing player is logged in.
-On success, the Jovo session values of `playfab.loginInfo` and `playfab.sessionTicket` are set.
+On success, the Jovo `playfab.loginInfo` session values is set.

 #### New User